-While many saints are canonized shortly after their death, it took over 300 years to canonize St. Martin de Porres.
+While saints are sometimes canonized shortly after their deaths, it took more than 300 years to canonize St. Martin de Porres, who died in 1639.

 The humble Dominican saint was canonized by St. John XXIII on May 6, 1962, only a few short months before the opening of the Second Vatican Council.